hsieh2000/nodejs_gallery/README.md

    * jpeg
    * png
    * heic
-   Please note that if you upload a **heic** file, the system will convert it to a **jpg** file and delete the origin file.
+   **Please note that if you upload a **heic** file, the system will convert it to a **jpeg** file and delete the origin file.
-   Since the browsers do not support this file type due to licensing agreements.
+   Since the browsers do not support this file type due to licensing agreements.**

    > video
    * mov
    * mp4

+   **Please note that All media upload to the gellery will be rename with it timestamp**

    ### Upload